nightroman/FarNet/JsonKit/README.md

 to other JSON types in the editor.
 But you can set a string to null (`ShiftDel`, `ShiftF8`) in a panel and then edit this null.

-Other values are opened in the editor as formatted JSON.
+Other nodes are opened in the editor as formatted JSON.
 This includes null, true, false, number, array, and object.
-Change this JSON to any valid JSON value, same type or not.
+Change this JSON to any valid JSON, same type or not.

-Saving in the editor updates JSON nodes in panels but does not save the file.
+Saving in the editor updates nodes in panels but does not yet save the file.
-You may have several node edits before saving the file.
+You may have several nodes edited before saving the file.

 Use `CtrlS` in panels in order to save the file.
 If you do not save manually then you are prompted to save when the root panel is about to close and JSON